maxfleck/circuitGP/README.md

 # Gaussian Processes for circuitpython and micopython

-The following paragraph should run on boards with a rp2040 or nRF52840 chip.
+Should run on boards with a rp2040 or nRF52840 chip using circuitpython (therefore micropython should work too).

 It allows the usage of simple 2D gaussian processes for parameter-free applications and mainly relys on ulab.
 If your microcontroller is able to handle the process depends on your data and mainly on the parametrization of your gaussian process.
 In general, it is recommended to avoid borderline cases.

 Examples and working .py-scripts can be found in the examples folder.